willryan1/ChatBot/README.md

 ### How it works

 I used the ChatterBot module to handle a great deal of the AI.
-This bot used training data to simulation a conversation and learn from from how others speak.
-It uses a search algorithm as well as a fitness algorithm to check how correct an answer is.
+This bot used training data to simulate a conversation and learn from from how others speak.
+It uses a search algorithm to search for possible responses as well as a fitness algorithm to check how correct an answer is.
 If it cannot find a good result it will say "I am sorry, but I do not understand."

 ### Backend